Thomas-Parmentier/calcium-imaging-cultured-cells/README.md

    - Set the recording parameters:
      - Recording length (in seconds)
      - Image interval (in seconds)
-     - Whether stimulation was applied
+     - Whether stimulation was applied.
+If yes, baseline fluorescence will be calculated on the first 30 seconds of recording (adjust accordingly).
    - Adjust peak detection parameters:
      - Height threshold
      - Prominence threshold